 Important Rivers of the World – Facts

-- The river Zaire crosses the Equator twice.
+- The Congo River (former name – Zaire river) crosses the Equator twice.

 - The river Limpopo crosses the Tropic of Capricorn twice.

-- The river River Hwang Ho or the Yellow River is known as China’s sorrow.
+- The river River Hwang He or the Yellow River is known as China’s sorrow.

 - The river Nile begins south of the Equator, crosses the Tropic of Cancer and then empties into the sea.